ctummon/Cerializer/README.md

 You no longer need to waste time manually parsing JSON.
 All you need is your favourite JSON library.

-So far  Qt , Cpprestsdk , and RapidJson implementations are supported.
+So far the following implmentations are supported:

+- Qt
+- Cpprestsdk
+- RapidJson
+- nlohmann::json

 I plan on adding as many as I can, feel free to contribute!

 ## Getting started: